51Degrees/documentation/src/concepts/flowelements/flowelement.md

 For example, our "user age" example would likely have the key name "user age".

 In addition to the name, an @elementdatakey also contains the type of @elementdata that the element populates.
-Note that this is only the case in languages that support this.
+Note that this is only the case in languages which support this.

 # Scope

 By convention, an **element**'s configuration is immutable once created.
-Although this is not enforced
+Although this is not enforced.

 An **element** can be added to any number of @pipelines.
 A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.